NSO-developer/netsim-wrapper/README.md

    [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Author and Thanks
+## Authors and Thanks

-ncs-netsim2 was developed by [Kiran Kumar Kotari](https://github.com/kirankotari)
+ncs-netsim2 was developed by [Kiran Kumar Kotari](https://github.com/kirankotari), For any suggestions or comments contact kirankotari@live.com.
+If you find any bugs please fix them and send me a pull request.